viewdo/x-ui/packages/core/src/services/video/actions.md

 # Video Actions

-The Video Action Listener is configured to handle commands raised through [Actions Bus](/actions/event-bus).
+The Video Action Listener is configured to handle commands raised through the [actions system](/actions).

 Topic: `video`